chainbound/bolt/testnets/holesky/README.md

 #### Configuration file

-You can use a `Config.toml` file to configure the sidecar, for which you can find a template in the `Config.example.toml` file.
+You can use a `.env` file to configure the sidecar, for which you can find a template in the `.env.example` file.
-If you wish to place the configuration file in another folder you need to specify the path of the configuration file by setting the `BOLT_SIDECAR_CONFIG_PATH` environment variable to the path of the file.

 Please read the section on [Delegations and Signing](#delegations-and-signing-options-for-native-and-docker-compose-mode) to configure such sidecar options properly.